Field Experience Guide

 Roles & Responsibilities

-Candidates and interns in the Okanagan School of Education develop the competencies reflected in the BC Teachers’ Council’s Professional Standards for BC Educators (2019) that can be found on www2.gov.bc.ca.
+Candidates in the Okanagan School of Education develop the competencies reflected in the BC Teachers’ Council’s Professional Standards for BC Educators (2019) that can be found on www2.gov.bc.ca.

 We have also developed examples of Learning Goals and Reflective Questions for each standard.